-- the organisation and integration of impartial advisors (both public and private) within the national/regional and European AKIS is strengthened, and the exchanges between them and other relevant AKIS actors are intensified: - the impartial advisors are better equipped with the practice-oriented and up-to-date knowledge, skills and tools enabling them to support farmers with high quality and impartial advice covering the three dimensions of sustainability economic, environmental and social in line with all objectives of the CAP; - the sharing and use in practice of existing and new knowledge and solutions by farmers is accelerated and widespread thanks to more competent, skilled and impartial advisors, supporting the transition towards more competitive, sustainable and resilient farming.
+- the organisation and integration of impartial advisors (both public and private) within the national/regional and European AKIS298 is strengthened, and the exchanges between them and other relevant AKIS actors are intensified299; - the impartial advisors are better equipped with the practice-oriented and up-to-date knowledge, skills and tools enabling them to support farmers with high quality and impartial advice covering the three dimensions of sustainability economic, environmental and social in line with all objectives of the CAP300; - the sharing and use in practice of existing and new knowledge and solutions by farmers is accelerated and widespread thanks to more competent, skilled and impartial advisors, supporting the transition towards more competitive, sustainable and resilient farming.

 Scope: Advisors are best placed to encourage farmers to change their practices that improve the competitiveness, sustainability and resilience of farming.
-A novelty in the current CAP strategic plans is that advisors should be integrated within the AKIS as well as be impartial, competent and up to date on scientific and innovation developments.
-They should be able to translate the knowledge and provide concrete, targeted and practical solutions for farmers adapted to specific local circumstances and be prepared to provide innovation support services, based on the interactive innovation model.
-They should also be able to use diverse data sources to analyse
+A novelty in the current CAP strategic plans301 is that advisors should be integrated within the AKIS as well as be impartial, competent and up to date on scientific and innovation developments.
+They should be able to translate the knowledge and provide concrete, targeted and practical solutions for farmers adapted to specific local circumstances.
+They should be prepared to provide innovation